Investing News Network Your trusted source for investing success

 Central banks serve a few primary functions, including setting interest rates, regulating monetary policy and controlling the printing and circulation of coins and bills.

 However, their most important task is to provide price stability to their national currency while preventing banking system collapse.
-This is achieved through controlling inflation — although as the present global economic crisis has shown, sometimes the fate of a country’s currency may be difficult for a national bank to control.
+This is achieved through controlling inflation — although as the present global economic uncertainty has shown, sometimes the fate of a country’s currency may be difficult for a national bank to control.

-As the Dutch central bank notes , “A bar of gold always keeps its value.
+As the Dutch central bank notes, “A bar of gold always keeps its value.
 Crisis or not.
 That gives a safe feeling.
 The gold holdings of a central bank are therefore a beacon of confidence.”

 Here are three primary uses of gold as the reserve commodity of choice for national banks.